IT Lessons Businesses Should Learn from Hurricane Irma

-It is important that I point out your and your team’s professionalism, organization and preparation for the host of issues from these power failures and interferences in work, especially during a time you must deal with your own family and preparation.
-You had thought ahead and we felt very safe with our data and network.
+I must point out your and your team’s professionalism, organization, and preparation for the host of issues from these power failures and interferences in work, especially during a time you must deal with your own family and preparation.
+You had thought ahead, and we felt very safe with our data and network.

 Thank you for being a part of our business!”

 “Just a quick note to say thank you for getting our Boca office up and running so quickly this morning.
 I was expecting much worse when I got here.”

 “Thanks again for your help through this storm and particularly after!”

 We’ll help you identify & implement key disaster recovery components so that you can recover quickly and efficiently as possible.

 4 Interesting Cloud Storage Trends